Tokenized Text Stimulus¶

 - Definition: Whether tokens preceeding the active token are displayed as the mask character.
 If set to

-, then tokens preceeding the active token are displayed as the mask character; if set tofalse
+true, then tokens preceeding the active token are displayed as the mask character; if set tofalse, then tokens preceeding the active token are displayed normally. - Possible values:

-- See Also: forward_mask, masked_spaces, and mask_char
+true - See Also: forward_mask, masked_spaces, and mask_char

 color¶